Cloufield/GWASTutorial/11_meta_analysis/README.md

     - $\beta_j$ : intercept
     - $\beta_{tj}$ : the effect size of the $t$ th axis of genetic variation for the $j$ th variant

+!!! example "A minimal example of meta-analysis using MR-MEGA"

+    The input file for MR-MEGA contains the path to each sumstats.
+Column names need to be standardized like GWAMA.

+    ```txt title="MRMEGA_script.in"
+    Pop1.txt.gz
+    Pop2.txt.gz
+    Pop3.txt.gz
+    Pop4.txt.gz
+    Pop5.txt.gz
+    Pop6.txt.gz
+    Pop7.txt.gz
+    Pop8.txt.gz
+    ```

+    ```bash
+    MR-MEGA \
+        -i MRMEGA_script.in \
+        --pc 4 \
+        -o myresults
+    ```

 ## Global Biobank Meta-analysis Initiative (GBMI)